- Last updated: February 2023

 1.5.
 This policy is reviewed annually and may be subject to changes, which are communicated through the University website.

 2.1.
-The application and allocation process is managed by the Accommodation Service based on student data received from the Admissions Office, information submitted via an accommodation application, advice from the University’s Wellbeing Service and the St Mary’s International Office.
+The application and allocation process is managed by the Accommodation Service based on student data received from the Admissions Office, the Registry, information submitted via the Online Process, advice from the University’s Wellbeing Service and the St Mary’s International Office.

 2.2.
-The online accommodation application process (“the Online Process”) is due to open in spring of each year, the specific date is advertised through the University website.
+The online accommodation application process (“the Online Process”) opens in spring of each year, the specific date is advertised through the University website.
 Prospective students who are Eligible (clause 3.2.1) to apply should receive an email invitation with a link.
 Full instructions for the Online Process are also advertised on our website.

 2.3.
 Eligible applicants are encouraged to apply as early as possible, as some room types are more popular and are therefore often over-subscribed.